rkitover/windows-dev-guide/README.md

 gci -r /windows/*.dll
 ```

-would find all DLL files in all levels under `C:\Windows`.
+will find all DLL files in all levels under `C:\Windows`.

 Be aware that `-r` (`-Recurse`) does not currently work with `-n` (`-Name`).